 - University of Toronto Honours and Awards Performance Indicators are comprised of significant national and international academy fellowships and awards that are open to faculty from a range of disciplines and in which annual performance is a meaningful metric.
 A chart of the University’s share of these recognitions relative to other Canadian institutions, as shown below, is published annually in the VPRI Annual Report.

-- Prestigious international research awards identified by Universities Canada’s Global Excellence Initiative as important for global recognition of Canadian research talent.
+- Prestigious international research awards identified in the Global Excellence Initiative awards inventory as important for global recognition of Canadian research talent.

-VPRI encourages divisions and academic units to identify any additional honours and awards that may be useful indicators of international or national research recognition in particular disciplinary areas, and to record and report received awards to VPRI (via Divisional Honours & Awards Coordinators) to support institutional assessment and celebration processes.
+VPRI encourages divisions and academic units to identify any additional honours and awards that may be useful indicators of international or national research recognition in particular disciplinary areas, and to record and report received awards to VPRI (via the Faculty Award Reporting Form) to support institutional assessment and celebration processes.

 - Track research honours and awards received by U of T faculty